chris-short/chrisshort.net/content/nc-veterans-oral-history-program/nc-vets-oral-history-interview-1.md

 **CS:** Yeah, I mean, given my rank, they...
 People needed experts to solve problems quickly.
 I'm not going to say I was an expert at the time, but I could solve problems quickly.
 So...

-Check back next week for North Carolina Veterans Oral History Part 2 where we talk about post-9/11 and Operation Iraqi Freedom.
+Check back next week for [North Carolina Veterans Oral History Part 2](/nc-veterans-oral-history-program/nc-vets-oral-history-interview-2/) where we talk about post-9/11 and Operation Iraqi Freedom.

-Check back next week for [North Carolina Veterans Oral History Part 3](/nc-vets-oral-history-interview-2/) where we discuss coming home, my long thoracic nerve injury, transitioning out of the military, and the Department of Veterans Affairs.